FreseEnzo/Seas-of-siege/README.md

 # Seas of Sieg

-Sieges of Sieg is a continuous tower defense game developed with Unity and C#.
+Seas of Sieg is a continuous tower defense game developed with Unity and C#.
 Defend your island against waves of enemies, expand your territory, and strategically place towers to survive as long as possible!

 ## Table of Contents
 1. [Motivation](#motivation)